isomerpages/nparks-skyrise/index.md

 description: Skyrise Greenery - Gardens in the Sky
 image: /images/Skyrise Greenery Logo.png
 permalink: /
-notification: '<p style="text-align: left;"><strong>Government official
+notification: '<p style="text-align: left;">     <strong>Government official
-  impersonation scam alert</strong> Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+  impersonation scam alert</strong><br>     Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 <a href="https://www.scamshield.gov.sg/">ScamShield</a> Helpline at 1799 if you are unsure if something is a scam. </p>'
 sections:
   - hero:
       title: Gardens in the Sky